-Construction of buildings, powerhouses, dams and many other structures requires excavation below the water table into water-bearing soils.
-We deliver solutions on such excavations requiring the lowering of the water table below the slopes and bottom of the excavation to prevent ravelling or sloughing of the slope and to ensure dry, firm working conditions for construction operations.
+Construction of buildings, powerhouses, dams and many other structures require excavation below the water table into water-bearing soils.
+We deliver solutions on excavations requiring the lowering of the water table below the slopes and bottom of the excavation to prevent ravelling or sloughing of the slope and to ensure dry, firm working conditions for construction operations.
 We can control groundwater by means of one or more types of systems appropriate to the size and depth of the excavation, geological conditions, and characteristics of the soil.
-Construction sites are dewatered for the following purposes:

-Lowering the water table can also be utilized to increase the effective weight of the soil and consolidate the soil layers.
-Reducing lateral loads on sheeting and bracing is another way of use.
-A number of methods are available for controlling the inflow of water into an excavation; the choice of method will depend on the nature and permeability of the ground, the extent of the area to be dewatered, the depth of the water table below ground level and the amount by which it has to be lowered, the proposed methods of excavation and ground support, the proximity of existing structures, the proximity of water courses etc. We offer our clients with free, no obligation, site surveys and quotations for their requirements.
+A number of methods are available for controlling the inflow of water into an excavation.
+The choice will depend on the nature and permeability of the ground, the extent of the area to be dewatered, the depth of the water table below ground level and the amount by which it has to be lowered, the proposed methods of excavation and ground support, the proximity of existing structures and the proximity of water courses, etc. We offer our clients free site surveys and quotations for their requirements.

 Designed for pipelines and other similar applications, a progressive or roll along approach is installed alongside the route, preceding excavation and pipe laying.
 Equipment from a previously completed and backfilled section is installed at the head of the line, removing the need for large quantities of equipment.

 When the water table needs lowering below nine metres, conventional vertical wellpoint installation in stages isn’t feasible or economical.
 We provide an alternative: the tube or bored well.
 A hole is bored to the required depth; a mesh screen lining then allows water to accumulate at the bottom, which is removed by a submersible unit installed in the well which permits excavation down to 22m in a single stage.